CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-21-peptidemappercli.md

 ### Parameters File ###

 The parameters file should be in the json format.
-Parameters files can be generated using the [[IdentificationParametersCLI]].
+Parameters files can be generated using the [IdentificationParametersCLI](/compomics-utilities/wiki/identificationparameterscli.html).

 ## Example ##